 Choosing the Right VRC for Your Operation

 At BHS, we engineer each VRC for its specific application.
 Each VRC can be built to match custom height requirements, weight capacities, traffic patterns, and carriage sizes.
-Our goal is to ensure integration with existing material handling systems — conveyors, lift trucks, and other equipment — to increase efficiency while prioritizing safety.
+All of our models surpass common safety requirements with safety gates, velocity fuses, and drop locks.
+Our goal is to ensure integration with existing material handling systems conveyors, lift trucks, and other equipment to increase efficiency while prioritizing safety.